ExpiryEats/ExpiryEats/docs/source/managers.rst

 ----------------
 This function handles converting the internal definition of a function into a Widget for the UI.
 ``populateRecipes(BuildContext context, List<Recipe> displayRecipes)``

-* searchTerm - The string to search for.
+* context - The BuildContext for the current screen.
-* allRecipes - A list of all the recipes to search from.
+* displayRecipes - A list of all the recipes to convert to Widgets.

 .. autosummary::
    :toctree: generated